 The Appeal Panel may consider the effect of its decision on other Project Applicants and may include those project applicants in the appeals discussion.

-The decision of the Appeal Panel is final and will be transmitted to the CoC Board without further debate.
+The decision of the Appeal Panel is final without further debate.

 supplemental project funding

 In some circumstances there may be an opportunity after the application deadline for programs to submit application materials for additional funding.
 The Collaborative Applicant will issue a Supplemental Project Application when: